7 Ways for Caregivers to Protect Their Financial Health

 A high credit score can help you raise your credit card limit, qualify for better lending programs with better terms, and more.

 “A good credit score gives you options,” says Schulz.
 “When you’re a caregiver, that is so important.
-Being a caregiver can already be a ridiculously expensive proposition, but having good credit can help you keep those costs down a little bit if you’re needing to borrow to cover some expenses.”
+Being a caregiver can already be a costly proposition, but having good credit can help you keep those costs down a little bit if you need to borrow to cover some expenses.”

-Additionally, improving your credit score will ensure that your financial prospects aren’t affected dramatically once your caregiving responsibilities come to an end.
+Additionally, improving your credit score will help ensure your financial prospects aren't significantly affected when your caregiving responsibilities end.

-The two major factors that impact your credit score are your payment history and account balances, so focus on them when trying to boost your score.
+The two significant factors that impact your credit score are your payment history and account balances, so focus on them when trying to boost your score.

 Set up automatic payments to ensure you’re never late on a payment again.

-Consider using free credit monitoring services to track your score as it improves – some even offer personalized tips based on your financial profile to help you boost your score even further.
+Consider using free credit monitoring services to track your score as it improves; some even offer personalized tips based on your financial profile to help you boost it further.

 3. Make your retirement fund a priority